 $100 Bill = $167 billion (72%)

 The U.S. Treasury will print $167 billion worth of $100 bills of the total $233 billion ordered by the Federal Reserve.
 Thus, the value of the new $100 bill will account for 72% of the notes printed in 2018.
 However, there is another interesting trend taking place.
 While the Fed may be removing 85% (75% in 2018) of old bills each year, most of those bills are the lower denomination.

 According to the Fed, the larger denomination bills have a much longer lifespan:

 Because the $100 Note lasts 2-3 times longer than the other Federal Reserve Notes, the Fed must be removing a larger number of the lower denomination bills ($1, $5 & $10) and replace them with more $100 bills.
 This only makes logical sense.
 Furthermore, if the Fed will be adding 25% more new bills in 2018 for “increased public demand,” then it must be expecting a great deal more inflation.

 Moreover, it doesn’t make sense that the Fed is considering a cashless society if they are continuing to increase the value of Federal Reserve Notes in circulation.
 Rather, you would think they would be reducing the number of bills to transition to a cashless society.

-Do we actually believe the Elite and Central Banks are going to go to a total Cashless Society?
-How on earth with the huge and very profitable drug trade amongst other illicit activity continue?
+Do we believe the Elite and Central Banks are going to go to a total Cashless Society?
+How on earth with the huge and very profitable drug trade amongst other illicit activities continue?
 With a Debit Card?

 Lastly, while the push for a cashless society continues in the mainstream and alternative media, I highly doubt we will ever get there because of the reasons stated above and also due to the coming ENERGY BRICK WALL.
 We need a highly advanced technological system to allow a digital cashless system to function.
 Unfortunately, we are about to hit the Energy Brick Wall right at the time this nonsense is being suggested.